How internal events boost employee engagement

 The second biggest factor for employee engagement after a respect of work-life balance, was receiving recognition for their input.
 Annual company awards are a great way to give back to employees who are giving it their all and motivate others to do that same.

 With organisations that have engaged employees reported a 3-year revenue growth rate 2.3 times greater than average, now is the time to consider how using internal events can help boost employee engagement.
-Speak to the team to Corporate Events team to see how we can deliver impactful events with measurable results.
+Speak to the Corporate Events team to see how we can deliver impactful events with measurable results.